Delicious, crispy-skinned garlic parmesan wings are baked in a hot oven with a tasty cheesy crust.

 - 24 chicken wing parts flats and drumettes (about 2 lb.)

 - Preheat your oven to 400 degrees F. Line a rimmed baking sheet with foil and fit it with a rack.
 Spray the rack with oil.

 - In a shallow bowl, mix the Parmesan with the black pepper, garlic powder, paprika, oregano and cayenne.
 Set aside.

-- In another shallow bowl, melt the butter.
+- In a shallow microwave-safe bowl, melt the butter.

 - Dip each wing into the melted butter, then dredge it in the Parmesan mixture.

 - Place the coated chicken wings on the rack.
 Lightly spray them with oil.